spiral/framework/README.md

 });
 ```

-ORM with adaptive scaffolding (optional) for MySQL, PostgresSQL, SQLite, SQLServer:
+ORM with adaptive scaffolding (optional, Phinx is currently being intergrated as migration engine) for MySQL, PostgresSQL, SQLite, SQLServer:

 ```php
 class Post extends Record //or RecordEntity without active record like methods